i5hi/rust-mobile/part1.md

 In the next part, we will call this C library via Dart on an Android device.

 ## Part 3: Build Targets for iOS

+Then we will build the same library for iOS target

 ## Part 4: Using iOS builds with Dart-C FFI

+Then we will call this C library via Dart on an iOS device.

 ## Part 5: Automating for easier development

+Finally, we will create a script to facilitate continous development.